netskopeoss/K8S-OpenShift-CloudExchange/README.md

 ```

 ### Step 5
-Install the helm chart by following the step mentioned in the above section [here](#deploying-the-netskope-ce-helm-chart).
+Install the helm chart by following the steps mentioned in the above section [here](#deploying-the-netskope-ce-helm-chart).

 ## Package Sizing Matrix
 This section depicts the required CPUs and Memory for Containers based on the Netskope Cloud Exchange Package Types depending on their use case.